Thibault-Mattera/Recommendation_System_Restaurants/README.md

 ## Project content

 Content of the repositories:
-- App: Flask web-app (recommendation system)
+- *app*: Flask web-app (recommendation system)
-  * app.py: Python file to run the app.
+  * app.py: Python file to run the web app.
-  * data: contains the data from TripAdvisor scraping to build
+  * data: scraped data from TripAdvisor (csv file) used then to build a database
-  * models: contains
+  * models: all files related to the pretrained clustering model
+  * src: Python files for the back-end (functions and database)
+  * templates: html file for the web-app interface (front-end)
+- *scripts*: Python files to prepare the model.
+  * scraper.py: scrapes the data from TripAdvisor.
+  * data_cleaning.py: cleans the raw csv file from scraping.
+  * eda_restaurants.py: exploratory data analysis about the restaurants in Zurich.
+  * preprocessing_features_engineer.py: re-aranges data to give features (cuisines type) to reviewers.
+  * clustering.py: model to cluster the reviewers.

 ## Data gathering: web scraping